What Animal Is It?

 Marsupials give birth to live young at an extremely early stage in their development.
 The gestation period is very short – rarely longer than a month, and in many cases significantly less.
 A marsupial baby, as soon as it is born, is tiny, pink, and grub-like.
 Although its hind legs have barely started developing yet, its forelimbs are surprisingly strong and advanced, allowing it to drag itself through the tangle of fur on its mother’s belly to reach her nipples.
 Once there, this little blob – scarcely more than a mobile embryo – will start drinking.

 A female numbat gives birth to four young after just 15 days of pregnancy.
 The nipples of most marsupials are enclosed within a pouch, which provides protection and a stable environment for the young, but the teats of the numbat are largely exposed.
 Nonetheless, the tiny, unformed babies latch on to them for a few months, growing larger and developing fur.
-Eventually, though, this arrangement not only becomes very awkward for the mother, but almost certainly very uncomfortable for her growing offspring as well.
+Eventually, though, this arrangement not only becomes very awkward for the mother, it almost certainly becomes uncomfortable for her growing offspring as well.
 When they are finally weaned, they are left in a nest or carried around on their mother’s back instead.

 The numbat is sometimes called the banded anteater, but this is a poor name because it isn’t closely related to true anteaters (which are placental mammals rather than marsupials) and it doesn’t even like ants – it feeds almost exclusively on termites, which are softer than ants and easier to digest.
 The numbat has a small, degenerate jaw with up to 52 tiny, virtually non-functional teeth – the most of any marsupial – and although it can chew, it rarely does so because of the soft nature of its diet.
 The numbat’s excellent sense of smell enables it to find termite mounds, while its long, sticky tongue allows it to hoover up as many as 20,000 termites a day.